 Buses have replaced trains as the fastest and cheapest public transportation option for traveling between Dresden and Berlin-Schönefeld Airport.
 As several companies are operating on this route, price competition is rife with tickets as cheap as €5 not uncommon.
 Even peak hours fares rarely exceed €20.

-Flixbus (Mein Fernbus was dropped from the name) operates 14 journeys per day between Berlin-Schönefeld and Dresden.
+Flixbus operates 14 journeys per day between Berlin-Schönefeld and Dresden.
 Student Agency has six.
 With so many services to the airport, it is not worth considering other stops in Berlin that requires a transfer to the municipal bus or trains.

 The bus ride from Berlin-Schönefeld Airport to Dresden takes around two hours.
 The service is direct but may have some stops en route.

-The Postbus generally gets the highest satisfaction ratings while Student Agency, a Czech company, offers the best cancellation options – currently free if cancelled more than 30 minutes before departure.
+The Postbus generally gets the highest satisfaction ratings while Student Agency, a Czech company, offers the best cancellation options – currently free if canceled more than 30 minutes before departure.
 Buses almost always have toilets and drinks on board and free wifi (but that is not guaranteed).

 The fine print of the different services differs but the conditions are roughly the same.
 Passengers with a reservation have a guaranteed seat – tickets are best reserved online in advance but if there is space available may also be bought from the driver.
 The reservation is for a specific bus – if you miss the bus for whatever reason, you need a new ticket.